shahriaribnealam/purno-bangla-font-for-wordpress/README.md

 ### How to download and install this plugin
 * Download latest version of Purno Bangla font WordPress plugin from here: <a href="https://github.com/shahriaribnealam/purno-wordpress/releases">https://github.com/shahriaribnealam/purno-wordpress/releases</a>
 * Then login your WordPress website's Admin panel.
-Then go to "Plugins > Add New > Upload Plugin" and upload "purno-wordpress.zip" file.
+Then go to "Plugins > Add Plugin > Upload Plugin" and upload "purno-wordpress.zip" file and click "Install Plugin".
 * After finishing upload, click "Active Plugin" and enjoy Purno Bangla font.
 * You can also download and install this plugin from WordPress plugins directory.